The Global Impact of ‘Life For a Child’ with Dr. Graham Ogle

 And they were very open to collaborating with us and just traveling around seeing the situations that these young people were in.
 I saw the determination of the health care workers and the love of the parents, visiting children in their homes… they were just wanting to be like any other child and have all the experiences.
 I think that was one of the places where it really hit home to me that these needs are there and it isn’t just what we do… it’s the local champions in these countries who are critical to the success.
 Things can really turn around and they have in Mali.

 What are some of the countries that you’ve been working with so far?

 Well, in terms of the numbers, the biggest numbers are in young people that we help are in Ethiopia, in India and in Bangladesh.
 And actually, in Eritrea.
-Eritrea is a little country in the horn of Africa, but it has a very high incidence of Type 1 diabetes.
-And we’ve just published data from there, with the Eritrean National Diabetes Association, which shows that the incidence in 15-25 year-olds is possibly the highest anywhere in the world for Type 1 diabetes.
+Eritrea is a little country in the horn of Africa, but it has a very high incidence of type 1 diabetes.
+And we’ve just published data from there, with the Eritrean National Diabetes Association, which shows that the incidence in 15-25 year-olds is possibly the highest anywhere in the world for type 1 diabetes.
 So, there are a few countries where we support over a thousand young people with diabetes, it’s up to 2,000-3,000 in some countries.
 Then there are other countries where the numbers are in the hundreds, or less than that.
 It depends on the population of the country and who our partners are.
 In some countries, we have our footprint that covers most of the country.
 In other big countries like India and Mexico, we’re just getting going really.
-There’s la lot of unmet needs there.
+There’s a lot of unmet needs there.